exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

 <!-- better -->
 A custom `error` is typically used to provide custom behavior, or to distinguish on type later.
 For simpler cases, it's more common to rely on `errors.New` or `fmt.Errorf`.
-This [in depth article](https://golangbot.com/custom-errors/) about custom errors might be interesting.
+This [in-depth article](https://golangbot.com/custom-errors/) about custom errors might be interesting.
 ```

 [git-website-copy]: https://github.com/exercism/website-copy/tree/master/automated-comments